Find Cheap Auto Insurance Quotes in Your Area

-Rental reimbursement helps cover a rental car's expense while your vehicle is being repaired in the body shop after a covered accident.
+Rental reimbursement helps cover the cost to rent a car while your vehicle is being repaired after a covered accident.
 It's an option with auto insurance policies that is fairly inexpensive and might be worth the investment to some drivers.
-If you live in Virginia, rental reimbursement is called "transportation expense," but the two terms are synonymous.

-What rental reimbursement covers and what it doesn't is important to understand.
-It only pays the cost of a rental vehicle while repairs are made to your car due to a covered loss.
+Rental reimbursement only pays the cost of a rental vehicle while repairs are made to your car due to a covered loss.
 Examples of covered losses typically overlap with accidents that fall under your collision or comprehensive coverage, such as:

 - Collision with another vehicle